Operational Finance: Blending the Operational CFO and Strategic CFO

-Whereas operational finance has historically meant a focus on day-to-day operations across the business, traditional strategic financial leadership has focused on long-term planning.
+Whereas operational finance has historically meant a focus on day-to-day financial operations across the business, traditional strategic financial leadership has focused on long-term planning.

 While this dichotomy doesn’t necessarily hold true anymore, it’s important to note the two primary differences between these traditional models.

 Operational finance focuses on the company’s operations and immediate improvement of processes.
 Simply put, operational finance cares about the company’s present and how the operations affect the bottom line.

 Conversely, traditional strategic finance focuses on the company’s long-term growth.
 It accounts for the possible changes in the market and aims to map out risk for future plans.